-TIFF is excited to announce the launch of TIFF Series Accelerator at the 2022 Toronto International Film Festival.
-This programme, presented by Canada Media Fund, will offer tailored mentorship for four emerging Canadian series-creator teams from under-represented communities to refine their pitches and develop a business plan for their projects.
+Returning for the second year at the 2023 Toronto International Film Festival, the TIFF Series Accelerator programme, presented by Canada Media Fund, will offer tailored mentorship for eight emerging Canadian series-creator teams from under-represented communities to refine their pitches and develop a business plan for their projects.

 These meetings will feed into developing a business strategy so that participants can use the remainder of the Festival to identify and pitch to partners, and further develop their project.